0fca/pika-core/README.md

 * Other registration forms,
 * Online video watching,
 * Other archive formats(possibly 7-zip, tar.gz),
-* Sorting and icons for file view.
+* Sorting and icons for file view,
+* Uploading files to public part of the filesystem.

 ### Technical information ###
 *Technology stack*